 Compiling Evidence Documents

-Identify which “Evidence” Documents demonstrate Compliance and organize them for easy retrieval.
+Identify which “Evidence” Documents demonstrate compliance and organize them for easy retrieval.
 Proof of compliance can be difficult if supporting “evidence” documents are not easy to retrieve.
-Correlating supporting evidence to policy numbers or to survey tags/standards is an easy way to organize the documents.
-Refer to the SOM Appendices or the AO guidance to settle on what might be needed.
+Correlate supporting evidence to respective policy numbers or survey tags/standards for an easy way to organize the documents.
+Refer to the SOM Appendices or the AO guidance to settle what might be needed.